NCL-BU at SemEval-2026 Task 3: Fine-tuning XLM-RoBERTa for Multilingual Dimensional Sentiment Regression: Limitations

 \section{Limitations}

 The model uses only the [CLS] representation without aspect-level attention.
-The LLM comparison uses a single prompt template with 6 examples, which may not fully represent LLM capabilities.
+The LLM comparison uses a single prompting setup with 6 few-shot examples, which may not fully represent LLM capabilities.
 The evaluation covers only two languages, leaving generalizability untested.
+Each language--domain model is also trained independently without parameter sharing.
+Joint or multi-task training across domains and languages may improve data efficiency, particularly for smaller datasets such as Chinese Finance.
+No ablation studies were conducted comparing, e.g., a single regression head with a 2-dimensional output against two independent scalar heads, or aspect-aware pooling against plain [CLS] encoding; such comparisons are left for future work.